Heng14/paper_reading/vision3d/PhotoRealistic.md

 unsupervised loss

 we obtain 163K in-the-wild images, estimate its proxy and geometric details (using network), and then use this information to calculate lighting and albedo.
-Finally, we re-render an image with all these es- timations and compute reconstruction loss against the input image during training.
+Finally, we re-render an image with all these estimations and compute reconstruction loss against the input image during training.

 #### **Note**